Faculty & Staff

 Stephen S. Howie, 2005

-Lecturer.
+Senior Instructor.
 B.S., Beloit ( Wisc.)
 College; M.F.A., Creative Nonfiction writing, University of Pittsburgh.
 He worked 15 years as a professional journalist and teacher.
 He worked for the Boston Globe, the Pittsburgh Post-Gazette and Preservation magazine.
 His first book was, "The Bluffton Charge: One Preacher's Struggle for Civil Rights."
 Before coming to Western, Steve worked for three years as an education reporter, assistant city editor and features editor at the Skagit Valley Herald.

 Jennifer Keller, 2007

-Assistant Professor.
+Associate Professor.
 B.A., Kenyon College; M.A., Syracuse University; M.A., Salisbury University.
 She worked for more than 15 years in public relations for a variety of nonprofits, corporations and PR firms in Washington, D.C., Chicago and Seattle.
 She also worked as a media buyer for the 1992 Clinton campaign.
 Before moving to the Pacific Northwest, she taught public relations at St. John Fisher College in Rochester, N.Y.

 Jack Keith, 2006

-Lecturer.
+Senior Instructor.
 B.A. (double major in economics and journalism), Ohio Wesleyan University.
 He worked more than 30 years as a daily newspaper editor, including serving as managing editor of The Bellingham Herald from 1980-1996, where he wrote a weekly column.
 He was elected to the national Associated Press Managing Editors board of directors during that period.
 More recently, Keith held a variety of editing roles for The News Tribune in Tacoma for 10 years, including serving as the business editor from 2002-2006.

 Maria McLeod, 2012